Information regarding COVID-19

 Information from Swedish authorities about vaccination against COVID-19

 Your healthcare region is responsible for the vaccination.
-Everyone who lives in Sweden and is over 18 years old is offered free vaccination against COVID-19.
+Everyone who lives in Sweden and was born in 2005 or earlier is offered vaccination against COVID-19.
 You do not have to be a Swedish citizen to get a vaccine.
 It is free to get vaccinated against covid-19.
 Although vaccination is recommended, vaccination is voluntary.

 1177 Vårdguiden is a service provided by Sweden’s healthcare regions.
 Information about vaccination against COVID-19 in English